-Downtown El Paso Dia de los Muertos Parade and Festival Comes Alive in October – Here’s What’s in Store
+Downtown El Paso Dia de los Muertos Parade and Festival Comes Alive This Month – Here’s What’s in Store

 It's almost ofrenda season.

 The City of El Paso Dia de los Muertos Festival returns to downtown El Paso on the last Saturday of October.

 The day-long event will include the popular and highly anticipated Day of the Dead parade featuring a cavalcade of catrinas, catrins, calaveras and larger-than-life Mojigangas.